-It’s no secret that Elizabeth Gilbert has inspired millions around the world with her best selling books including Eat, Pray, Love but I wanted to share a little project that Elizabeth has been doing on Facebook.
+Could being more grateful for what you have make you happier?
+I think so.
+I wanted to share a little project that Elizabeth Gilbert, best-selling author of Eat, Pray, Love shared on Facebook.
 Elizabeth started a Happiness Jar Project on Facebook that is engaging people all over the world.

 In Elizabeth’s words “THE HAPPINESS JAR, Project update!
 A few latecomers to this Facebook page have been wondering what the Happiness Jars are all about, so here goes…A few years ago, I started writing down my best moment of each day, on random scraps of paper, and storing them in jar pictured here.
 I lapsed on the habit for a while, but then started it up again a few weeks ago.
 I asked, on this page, who wanted to join me in this practice.
 As you can see, people have been posting pictures of their OWN happiness jars…which, in turn, makes me very happy…which then makes me put another piece of paper in MY happiness jar…and so on, and so on, and so on, as the cycle of goodness continues!
 If you haven’t joined us yet, just find yourself a jar, start documenting the good things in your life, take a photo, and post it.
 MAY YOUR JARS OVERFLOWETH!”